nightroman/FarNet/FSharpFar/README.md

 ***
 ## Use as project

-When a configuration file `*.fs.ini` is ready use the menu commands `Project (fsproj) (VSCode)` in order to generate a special `*.fsproj` with the source files and open it by the associated program (usually Visual Studio) or by VSCode (ensure `code.cmd` is in the path and the VSCode F# extension is
+When a configuration file `*.fs.ini` is ready, use the menu commands `Project (fsproj) (VSCode)` in order to generate a special `*.fsproj` with the source files and open it by the associated program (usually Visual Studio) or by VSCode (ensure `code.cmd` is in the path and the VSCode F# extension is